Danny Takemoto, 46, of Benicia, was arrested on suspicion of felony involuntary manslaughter, said Concord police Lt. David Chilimidos.

 The child's mother arrived at the scene later.
 One of the two was taken to John Muir Medical Center in Concord by an American Medical Response ambulance.

 The temperature in Concord reached 81 degrees Wednesday, but would have been much higher in an enclosed vehicle.
 Heatstroke can occur when the body's core temperature reaches 104 degrees.
 A core temperature of 107 degrees is considered lethal, according to the Department of Geosciences at San Francisco State University.
-A child's body can warm three to five times faster than
+A child's body can warm three to five times faster than an adult's.

 The investigation will include reconstructing the hours leading up to the baby's death.
 "We're trying to find out how this tragedy happened," said Concord police Sgt.
 Michael Finney.
 "We have a lot of people to talk to," Chilimidos said.